5.3 Preparing the Collections

 Understanding the layers of digital reproductions

 In the context of the GLAM space, sometimes it can be hard to understand the relationship between a physical work and the digital reproduction (or “digital surrogate”) of that same physical work.
-This speaks to what we have been analyzing in Section 1 in this Unit: definition of what open access is when it comes to digital reproductions varies greatly between institutions and even within countries.
+This relates to the definition of open access for digital reproductions, which varies greatly between institutions and even within countries.
 The infographic above made by Andrea Wallace & Ronan Deazley tries to bring some clarity on the difference between “owning a physical work”, “owning the copyright in that work”, and the process involved in creating a digital reproduction.

 Some countries recognize rights over the digital reproductions of works (whether or not the underlying physical work is protected or in the public domain).
 These rights can sometimes be different from copyright (i.e., related rights or sui generis rights), and do not affect the public domain status of the underlying work; in such cases the underlying work remains in the public domain while a thin layer of protection is granted over the digital reproduction of that work.